pdf/kodirpc/README.md

 ```go
 func SetLogger(l LevelledLogger)
 ```
-SetLogger wraps the supplied logger with a logPrefixer to denote locally generated logs
+SetLogger enables logging for the library and wraps the supplied logger with a logPrefixer to denote locally generated logs

 #### type Client